-For the forecast demand component of the ESOO, AEMO uses the most recent National Electricity Forecasting Report (NEFR).
-The NEFR projects energy and maximum demand forecasts for the NEM. the most recent forecast of annual consumption and maximum demand.
-AEMO converts the energy and maximum demand forecasts into hourly, or half-hourly, demand profiles based on historical reference year weather patterns.
-The demand profile also incorporates NEFR assumptions on future distributed energy resources (DER), such as rooftop photovoltaic (PV), battery storage penetration and electric vehicles (EV).
+For the forecast demand component of the ESOO, AEMO uses the most recent forecast of annual consumption and maximum demand.
+AEMO converts the energy and maximum demand forecasts into hourly, or half-hourly, demand profiles based on reference year weather patterns.
+The demand profile also incorporates assumptions on future distributed energy resources (DER), such as rooftop photovoltaic (PV), battery storage penetration and electric vehicles (EVs).